Startups

 CARTx’s mission is to use our unique off-the-shelf CAR-T cell immunotherapy approach that genetically engineers γδT-cells using CRISPR/AAV to bring advanced therapies to people everywhere.

-Cellula BioPharma is developing a game changing CAR-T platform technology for solid tumors.
+Cellula BioPharma is developing a game-changing CAR-T platform technology for solid tumors.
 CAR T cell therapy has represented an exciting breakthrough in the treatment of patients with hematologic malignancies leading to the FDA approval of six CAR-T products.
-To date, >200 registered CAR T cell clinical trails against solid tumor showed that the antitumor activity of CAR-T in solid tumors is very disappointing.
+To date, >200 registered CAR T cell clinical trials against solid tumors showed that the antitumor activity of CAR-T in solid tumors is very disappointing.

 Clarametyx Biosciences is developing a platform therapeutic for the eradication of bacterial biofilms which are responsible for approximately 80% of human bacterial infections.
 Their lead composition CMTX-101 is a monoclonal antibody that causes rapid biofilm collapse, enabling host immune clearance and potentiating antibiotic activity.

 Genosera is a gene therapy biotechnology company that is revolutionizing the way diseases are treated.
-Founded in 2019, our mission is to develop cutting-edge gene therapy treatments for rare diseases and difficult disease applications.
-We believe that gene therapy is the key to unlocking better healthcare, and our team of experts is dedicated to developing safe, effective, and affordable treatments.
-We are passionate about our work and strive to make a positive difference in the lives of people from around the world inflicted with disease.
+Founded in 2019, their mission is to develop cutting-edge gene therapy treatments for rare diseases and difficult disease applications.
+Genosera believes that gene therapy is the key to unlocking better health care, and their team of experts is dedicated to developing safe, effective and affordable treatments.
+They are passionate about their work and strive to make a positive difference in the lives of people from around the world inflicted with disease.

 Nationwide Children’s researchers developed a gene replacement therapy that aims to address the root cause of Type 1 galactosemia by delivering the functional GALT gene via the AAV9 vector.
 This investigational gene therapy is extensively licensed to Jaguar Gene Therapy.